 The problem is that these regulations aren’t always obeyed.
 Baby Milk Action produce reports on breaches of the regulations; you can read 2013’s report at http://archive.babymilkaction.org/pdfs/lwtduk2013.pdf.
 So, how can we enforce the law?

 If you see a breach of the law, one of the first things to do is to take a photo.
 If you can get evidence of the circumstances, such as the actual shop, on a time/date/location stamped digital photo, it will help prove the problem.

 You could report it to the Advertising Standards Authority, Ofcom, Trading Standards, Baby Feeding Law Group, or Baby Milk Action.
 Or, if you are feeling brave, you could ask to speak to the manager of a shop which is breaching the regulations, or write to them with a photo.
 If you do this, it helps to have the actual wording of the law available so you can speak with confidence.
-To help you with this, you can buy a pocket size reminder of the regulations from our shop.
+To help you with this, you can buy a pocket size reminder of the regulations as part of our cue Cards Set from our shop.
 If you want to challenge a shop on displaying formula and follow-on formula adjacent to each other, you can see the wording on p17 of the Department of Health guidelines.
 If you write a letter then you could copy it to Trading Standards and Baby Milk Action, and it’s a good idea to ask them to respond.